 We have a team of four outreach workers based in different locations across Edinburgh.

 At the beginning of 2018, we had our “First Wave” of growth, with three new full-time “Mission Strengtheners”.
 They work in some of Edinburgh’s most deprived communities:

 “To strengthen…” means to build up, make healthy, support, nourish, reinforce, fortify.
 It is a powerful word!
-A Mission Strengthener is similar to a Missionary: they practically support mission in local churches, including church-based Basics Banks, and also have a strategic role, networking with church leaders and evaluating the progress of mission in their area.
+A Mission Strengthener will practically support mission in local churches, including church-based Basics Banks, and also have a strategic role, networking with church leaders and evaluating the progress of mission in their area.

 Our vision is to grow by 30 outreach staff.
 In our “Second Wave” of growth in 2018 we would like to appoint two new Missionaries, one in South-West Edinburgh and one in Newington/ Dumbiedykes, followed by a new Mission Strengthener in North-West Edinburgh (Pilton, Muirhouse, Granton, etc.).